thomascherian/STM/README.md

 `model = STM(detectors=200,terminals=200,c=625,r=35,decay =0.1,learn_rate=0.2,sat_threshold=10)`

-[Check for the base paper for the details about parameters]
+[Check the base paper/ related article in the `\downloads` for the details about parameters]

 STM class also supports the pickling and unpickling of the models.
 Logging is also supported for debugging.